akashacms/epub-guide/documents/6-building-EPUB.html.md

 title: Building an EPUB with AkashaEPUB
 ---

 Now that we know how to [install AkashaEPUB](2-installation.html), [how to create content](3-creating-content.html), and [structure our book](4-configuration.html), it's time to use AkashaEPUB to build some books.
-What's next is to go over the book building process.

-AkashaEPUB refers to the combination of AkashaRender, the EPUB-related plugins, and _epubtools_.
-The recommended workflow uses these tools, driven by commands in the `scripts` section of the `package.json`.
-You're of course free to use a different build process.
-The process we'll describe here is easy and convenient.
+We'll talk in this section about the book building process using _epubtools_.

+AkashaEPUB refers to the combination of AkashaRender and the EPUB-related plugins.
+With AkashaEPUB we built a RenderDestination directory with files appropriate for bundling as an EPUB.
+While an EPUB is "just" a ZIP archive with specific contents, assembling it correctly as an EPUB is not as simple as ZIP'ing the directory and changing the file extension to `.epub`.
+There are a few specific EPUB requirements that are not met with that approach.

+In _epubtools_ we have well-tested functionality to generate the XML metadata files and to correctly bundle the EPUB following the EPUB spec.

+The steps are fairly simple, starting with `akasharender` to render the content, then a few commands using `epubtools` to generate those files and bundle the result.
+It's recommended to record those commands in the `scripts` section of the `package.json`.

 # Building an EPUB

 Now that we know the configuration of directory structure and plugins, let's look at the build process.
-Remember that we're recommending to use the `scripts` section of the `package.json`.

 In the past _Grunt_ was used but over time it proved to be unwieldy.
-Over the last couple years npm's `script` support has become a popular build mechanism.
-For smaller workflows it is a very mechanism, and is well suited to using the AkashaEPUB toolset to build and package EPUB's.
+Over the last couple years npm's `scripts` support has become a popular build mechanism.
+For smaller workflows the `scripts` support is a very useful mechanism that's easy to implement and document.
+The process we describe here is very simple and fits well into the `pachage.json`.

 This is the `scripts` section of the EPUB Skeleton project's `package.json`